zh68506/NC-State-Park-Finder/PRIVACY_POLICY.md

 ## Overview

-NC State Parks ("we", "our", or "the app") is committed to protecting your privacy.
+NC State Parks the app is committed to protecting your privacy.
 This Privacy Policy explains how we handle information when you use our mobile application.

 ## Information We Collect